Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 How Does Heroin Affect the Body?

-Heroin is a central nervous system depressant.
+Heroin is a highly potent opioid derived from the seed pod of several varieties of poppy plants.
 This means it slows down critical bodily functions, including breathing, body temperature, blood pressure, and even heartbeats.
-Also, heroin overdoses have resulted in more than 13,000 deaths in the U.S. in 2020[1]
+Also, heroin overdoses have resulted in more than 17,000 deaths in the U.S. in 2021[1].

 • Warm flushing of the skin

-• A heavy feeling in arms and legs
+• A heavy feeling in my arms and legs

 • ‘Pinpoint’ or very constricted pupils